Devs react to Valve's planned fee-based Steam submission system

 Steam Greenlight, launched five years ago, offered developers a way to access the vast Steam audience at no cost.
 The new Steam Direct service will require developers to pay a fee every time they want to put a game on Steam.
 If the game sells, they recoup that fee; if not, they don't.

-Gamasutra ran a poll to guage reaction to this announcement:
+Gamasutra ran a poll to gauge reaction to this announcement:

 What do you think about Steam's new fee-based replacement for Steam Greenlight?
 Seen here: https://t.co/ob13ynogcU— Gamasutra (@gamasutra) February 10, 2017